 - First, you should decide what type of degree you want to secure.

 - Many schools award a certificate or Associate’s degree programs.
-Certificate programs are meant to enter the workforce or proceed the learning toward an associate degree.
+Certificate programs are meant to enter the workforce or proceed with learning toward an associate degree.

 - A certificate program is one year or less, while an Associate’s degree demands two years of full-time learning.